5 Minute Guide to Berlin, Germany

 From the airport:

 It depends at which airport you arrive, but it’s quite easy to get to the city centre from both of them.
-The cost of a one-way ticket is less than 3 euros.
+The cost of a one-way ticket from Schönefeld is 3.40 (euros), and from Tegal in the bus it’s 2.80 (euros).

 Tegal TXL – take the number TXL bus to Hauptbahnhof or Alexander Platz.
 30-45 minutes.